Project

 [1] There was one bug in it in particular (related to some interaction with rolling up the main window) that I eventually gave up trying to fix, since it was just too difficult to understand how the code was intended to work.

-RE: Scaling of old Winamp skins - Added by Bodo Eggert almost 9 years ago
+RE: Scaling of old Winamp skins - Added by Bodo Eggert over 9 years ago

 The problem description sounds like you had a complicated way of upscaling.